radicalventures/RAIS-Framework/README.md

-# RESPONSIBLE AI INVESTING and SAFETY (RAIS) Framework
+# RESPONSIBLE AI INVESTMENT (RAII)Framework

 ## Introduction
-The RAIS framework provides guidance for the venture capital industry for investing in early-stage companies developing and deploying AI.
+The RAII framework provides guidance for the venture capital industry for investing in early-stage companies developing and deploying AI.
 This is a living framework that will evolve over time.
 We encourage firms to promote the benefits and mitigate the risks arising from AI as a powerful, general-purpose technology and to cultivate a collective sense of responsibility.

 ## Table of Contents
 - Usage